-This document portraits the result of internal discussions that took place between the members of the EIP-AHA C2/D4 Action Groups from April to July 2018.
-This document, referred to as a green paper, is a tentative report and consultation document that lists good practices and proposes an approach for the involvement of caregivers in the development of innovative -ICT solutions for AFE.
-This green paper aims to promote a debate and discussion on this topic and will be open for public discussion to collect comments and recommendations that will contribute for its improvement and will lead to a White Paper on this subject.
-The White Paper will be the final result of this collaborative work.
+This document reflects the result of a collaboration between the members of the EIP-AHA C2/D4 Action Groups, that took place from April to July 2018, complemented by a public discussion that started at the AAL Forum 2018 and then conducted on-line until the end of October 2018.
+This document, referred to a white paper, is the final report that lists good practices and proposes an approach for the involvement of caregivers in the development of innovative -ICT solutions for AFE.
+This white paper aims to promote and disseminate these best practices amongst authorities, NGOs and other relevant stakeholders, to promote its use and contribute to a better development of ICT-based solutions for AFE.